Noob-savvy/Ban-all/README.md

 ![𝐍𝐎𝐎𝐁_𝐒𝐀𝐕𝐕𝐘](https://te.legra.ph/file/7d886c6c27ceaa36a96c9.png)<!-- Add your bot's logo here -->

-Welcome to the Telegram Ban All Bot, created by @oxyhu.
+Welcome to the Telegram Ban All Bot, created by Noob Savvy.
 This bot is designed to streamline administrative tasks in your Telegram group, making it easier to manage your community.

 ## Features